Extremal sequences for the Bellman function of the dyadic maximal operator: Introduction

-where $Q$ is a fixed dyadic cube in $\R^n$, and $\phi\in L^p(Q)$
+where, $p>1$, $0<f^p\le F$, $Q$ is a fixed dyadic cube in $\R^n$, $\phi\in L^p(Q)$ and

-This is the Bellman function of two variables associated to the dyadic maximal operator.
+for every $h\in L^1(Q)$.
+This is the so-called Bellman function of two variables associated to the dyadic maximal operator.
+Thus by considering the above function we refine (\ref{eq1.3}), by adding a norm variable, which is the $L^1$-norm of $\phi$, and which we consider to be equal to a fixed constant $f$.

-The function given in (\ref{eq1.4}) has been explicitly computed.
-Actually this is done in a much more general setting of a non-atomic probability measure space $(X,\mi)$ where the dyadic sets are now given in a family of sets $\ct$ (called tree), which satisfies conditions similar to those that are satisfied by the dyadic cubes on $[0,1]^n$.
-Then the associated dyadic maximal operator $\cm_\ct$ is defined by
+In fact this function has been explicitly computed.
+Actually this is done in a much more general setting of a non-atomic probability measure space $(X,\mi)$, where the dyadic sets are now given in a family of sets $\ct$ (called tree), which satisfies conditions similar to those that are satisfied by the dyadic cubes on $[0,1]^n$ (for details see section 2).
+We then define the associated dyadic maximal operator $\cm_\ct$ by